Finn2763/Infinite-Factories/README.md

 # Infinite-Factories
-A simple clicker game I'm working on
+A simple clicker game I'm working on made with Python and Pygame

 Music is "Going Fast!" by Cursedsnake; You can find their work at www.youtube.com/@Cursedsnake